-- a.
+- 4. How does an elevation in body temperature with fever affect the metabolic rate? - a.
 It does not change the metabolic rate. - b.
 It increases the metabolic rate by 7% per degree Fahrenheit above normal. - c.
 It increases the metabolic rate by 14% per degree Fahrenheit above normal. - d.
 It decreases the metabolic rate by 7% per degree Fahrenheit above normal.

-A fever causes an increase in body temperature.
-For every degree Fahrenheit above the normal 98.6°F, the BMR increases by 7%.
+Fever causes an increase in body temperature.
+For every degree Fahrenheit above the normal 98.6° F, the BMR increases by 7%.